-If frangible ammo & bullets is something that you have been considering, you should know that you might benefit from reading this article on the topic before proceeding with it.
+Suppose frangible ammo & bullets are something that you have been considering.
+In that case, you should know that you might benefit from reading this article on the topic before proceeding with it.

-Frangible ammo is starting to pick up steam and is increasingly being used by the people that are keeping our neighborhoods safe – you know, the people in blue.
-However, it’s also important to note that there are certain downsides to it, why we will cover everything you will need to know about the topic whether you’re using a 9mm, a .223 or a 5.56
+Frangible ammo is starting to pick up steam.
+It is increasingly being used by the people keeping our neighborhoods safe – you know, the people in blue.
+It’s also important to note that there are certain downsides to it.
+It’s why we will cover everything you will need to know about the topic, whether you’re using a 9mm, a .223, or a 5.56.

-Frangible bullets are designed to turn into dust when they come in contact with a hard target, and are generally considered appropriate mainly for training purposes.
+Frangible bullets are designed to turn into dust when they come in contact with a hard target.
+They are generally considered appropriate mainly for training purposes.
 Upon contact, the bullet is crushed into many smaller pieces.

-While there are various different materials that are used in the making of this bullet, the most common component is copper because of the properties that the metal possesses.
-With the creation of this type of ammo, you have certain benefits as it will turn into harmless fragments upon contact with hard surfaces, meaning the potential structural damage that they could be causing is thereby significantly lowered.
+While various materials are used to make this bullet, the most common component is copper because of the metal’s properties.
+With the creation of this type of ammo, you have certain benefits as it will turn into harmless fragments upon contact with hard surfaces.
+It means the potential structural damage they could be causing is significantly lowered.

-Besides copper, tin is also an important component with these types of bullets, and so are the other materials that are used as binding agents to give the ammo the properties that it has.
+Besides copper, tin is also an important component of these bullets.
+So are the other materials used as binding agents to give the ammo its properties.

 Benefits of frangible ammo

-With narrow hallways, doorways and small rooms providing great risk of ricochet injuries, frangible ammo does not have this downside to it.
-For the people, like the police and military personnel who can simply not avoid training under such circumstances, this type of ammunition provides benefits that traditional ammo doesn’t.
+Frangible ammo does not have this downside.
+It’s great for police and military personnel, who can not avoid training under such circumstances.
+This type of ammunition provides benefits that traditional ammo doesn’t.

-When you are shooting traditional bullets in such a tight space, there is an inherent and very big risk of people unintentionally getting injured, why these bullets can in fact save the life of someone who is engaged in necessary training.
+When shooting traditional bullets in such a tight space, there is an inherent and very big risk of unintentionally getting injured.
+It’s why these bullets can save the life of someone who is engaged in necessary training.

-However, that does not mean that these bullets are in fact only used for training purposes by law enforcement.
-While these types of bullets may be very valuable in training situations, they are in fact also used in the real world.
+However, that does not mean that these bullets are only used for training purposes by law enforcement.
+While these types of bullets may be valuable in training situations, they are also used in real life.

-There are various situations where you could easily imagine that the various equipment around would get severely damaged if real bullets were used, whereas these frangible alternatives provide an option to still have a security guard who has the means to deal with an intruder should the need arise.
+There are various situations where you could easily imagine that the various equipment around would get severely damaged if real bullets were used.
+In contrast, these frangible alternatives provide an option to have still a security guard who has the means to deal with an intruder should the need arise.

-There are other places where it wouldn’t just be a safety concern if a bullet ricochets, but it could also be a situation where you could easily have someone do millions of dollars worth of damage if bullets were to start flying around – imagine the chaos it would cause if an oil tank started leaking, or hazardous material was leaked from the leaks that normal ammunition would be able to create.
+There are other places where it wouldn’t just be a safety concern if a bullet ricochets.
+It could also be a situation where you could easily have someone do millions of dollars worth of damage.
+If bullets started flying around, there’s no knowing what they’ll hit.
+Imagine the chaos it would cause if an oil tank started leaking.
+Maybe hazardous material was leaked from the leaks that normal ammunition would create.
 It could be devastating!

-If you haven’t guessed it alright, frangible ammo is great when it comes to self-defense purposes at home due to the fact that it won’t ricochet like usual bullet will, while still being able to keep you and your family safe at home.
+If you haven’t guessed it, frangible ammo is great for self-defense purposes at home.
+It won’t rebound as a usual bullet will while still being able to keep you and your family safe at home.
 There are also other advantages to this type of ammo that we will be talking about a little bit later.

 Amusement parks – the place where the story began

-You would probably never have guessed it, but it was in fact an innovation that stems from a common problem that is seen at amusement parks.
-While it may not be the biggest firepower that these places possess, the way that the amusement situations are set up, there would unfortunately be a lot of situations that caused bullets to ricochet, and people would end up getting hurt in the process.
+You would probably never have guessed it, but it was an innovation that stems from a common problem seen at amusement parks.
+It may not be the biggest firepower these places possess.
+The way the amusement situations are set up, there would be a lot of situations that caused bullets to ricochet.
+People would end up getting hurt in the process.
 As you may have guessed, the first type of this ammunition was a .22 short round made solely for the intention of avoiding ricochet injuries.
-The original round was made from compressed powder, and while the invention may have come a long way from its initial stages, there’s no denying that this invention is one that has changed the outcome both for people attending amusement parks and law enforcement officers.
+The initial round was made from compressed powder.
+The invention may have come a long way from its initial stages.
+There’s no denying that this invention has changed the outcome both for people attending amusement parks and law enforcement officers.

 Advantages: A Lead-Free Ammunition Alternative